rohdesamuel/cubez/README.md

 ### Entities and Components

-The engine design is a pure ECS design.
+The engine design is a classic ECS design.
 This means that entities are ids into component arrays.
 Components are implemented in the backend as sparse arrays.

 **Why use entities and components?** Allows for a modular design pattern favoring composition over inheritance.
 Also allows for more cache coherency, i.e. better performance for smaller components.